Your search returned no hits.

 You will have the choice between the following:

-The last one is Horde.
+The other one is Horde.
 This will give you access to more functionalities, such as calendar, notes and tasks, which you may recognize from Outlook.

 1. To select a client as the default, click on "Set as default" for the desired client.